-10 For a Policy Brief on Humanitarian Innovative Financing in fragile settings, see: https://odi.org/en/publications/humanitarian-innovative-financing-in-fragile-settings-taking-stock-and-charting-the-road-ahead/

-11 While solar-electric cooking offers a cleaner and safer alternative to biomass, its long-term sustainability depends on more than just the technology itself.
+- 10 For a Policy Brief on Humanitarian Innovative Financing in fragile settings, see: https://odi.org/en/publications/humanitarian-innovative-financing-in-fragile-settings-taking-stock-and-charting-the-road-ahead/ - 11 While solar-electric cooking offers a cleaner and safer alternative to biomass, its long-term sustainability depends on more than just the technology itself.
 Field experience highlights the importance of local repair, maintenance, and end-of-life services.
 In contexts where such systems are lacking, solar-electric devices risk becoming unusable within a few years-particularly due to battery degradation-leading to increased e-waste and lost investments.
-Ensuring access to spare parts and establishing on-site maintenance capacity, including through local service providers, extended producer responsibility schemes or 'energy as a service' (ESCO) models, is essential to maximise the technology's lifespan and climate benefits.
+Ensuring access to spare parts and establishing on-site maintenance capacity, including through local service (ESCO) models, is essential to maximise the technology's lifespan and climate benefits.